 Amazon Web Services (AWS)

-AWS was first to market in 2006 and still holds the crown, with the largest share of the global cloud pie.
-It's the most mature cloud provider, offering unmatched service breadth: compute (EC2), storage (S3), networking, databases (RDS, DynamoDB), machine learning (SageMaker), DevOps, and more.
-With data centers across nearly every continent, AWS gives you global scalability and deep customization options, but its complexity can be a double-edged sword.
+AWS was first to market in 2006 and still holds the largest global cloud share.
+It offers the widest service catalogue across compute (EC2), storage (S3), databases (RDS, DynamoDB), machine learning (SageMaker), DevOps and more.
+With data centres across nearly every continent, AWS gives you global scalability and deep customisation options.
+Its breadth is its greatest asset, though organisations without dedicated cloud operations teams may find the configuration overhead significant.

 Microsoft Azure

-Azure launched in 2010 and surged quickly thanks to Microsoft’s enterprise reach.
-If your business already uses Microsoft products like Windows Server, SQL, or Office 365, Azure slides in smoothly.
-It excels in hybrid cloud setups - connecting on-prem systems to the cloud - and includes services like Azure Virtual Machines (VMs), Blob Storage, and AI tools like Azure Cognitive Services for vision, speech, and language understanding.
-Azure is also a leader in identity management, powered by Azure Active Directory.
+Azure launched in 2010 and surged quickly thanks to Microsoft's enterprise reach.
+If your business already uses Windows Server, SQL, Office 365 or other Microsoft products, Azure integrates directly.
+It excels in hybrid cloud setups connecting on-premises systems to the cloud, and includes Azure Virtual Machines, Blob Storage and AI tools such as Azure Cognitive Services.
+Azure is also a leader in identity management, powered by Microsoft Entra ID.

 Google Cloud Platform (GCP)

-GCP hit the scene in 2008 and made its name on innovation.
-It's the cloud home for data engineers, ML researchers, and analytics-heavy teams.
-GCP offers some of the best tools in the industry: BigQuery for large-scale data queries, TensorFlow for machine learning, and Google Kubernetes Engine (GKE) for container orchestration.
-While it trails AWS and Azure in market share, GCP is widely recognized for its strengths in AI, machine learning, and data analytics, making it a popular choice for data-driven teams.
+GCP launched in 2008 and built its reputation on data and AI tooling.
+It offers BigQuery for large-scale data queries, TensorFlow for machine learning and Google Kubernetes Engine (GKE) for container orchestration.
+GCP trails AWS and Azure in market share but leads on developer tooling for data engineering and ML.

 Alibaba Cloud

-Founded in 2009, Alibaba Cloud is the dominant player in China and a leader across the Asia-Pacific region.
-While its global market share is smaller, it offers a full stack of cloud services: ECS (Elastic Compute Service), ApsaraDB for database management, and MaxCompute for big data analytics.
-It also aligns with major data compliance requirements in China and the Asia-Pacific region, making it a go-to choice for businesses targeting those markets.
-It has a strong track record in e-commerce infrastructure and continues to support digital transformation efforts across emerging markets, particularly in Asia and the Middle East.
+Founded in 2009, Alibaba Cloud is the dominant provider in China and a leader across Asia-Pacific.
+It offers a full stack of cloud services: ECS (Elastic Compute Service), ApsaraDB for database management and MaxCompute for big data analytics.
+It aligns with major data compliance requirements in China and Asia-Pacific, making it the go-to choice for businesses targeting those markets.
+It has a strong track record in e-commerce infrastructure and supports digital transformation across emerging markets.

 Key comparison: AWS vs Azure vs GCP vs Alibaba